JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 ### Listen to state changes

-If you need to react to state changes and send a value to a non-composable part of your application (for example, to write it to a database), you can use the `snapshotFlow()` function.
+To react to state changes and send a value to a non-composable part of your application (for example, to write it to a database), you can use the `snapshotFlow()` function.
 This function captures the current value of a composable's state.